Liam Gallagher’s Twitter is better than that of any other musician.

 If you’re British you’ll understand the humour.
 If not, trust me, it is funny and it’s this kind of meme that is actually genius in its creation and execution.

 The potato meme is used by many Oasis fans and has become a talking point for the media.
-When asked why he calls his brother a potato, Liam simply said, “‘Cause he looks like one.”
+Whenever Liam’s fans think of Noel they think of a potato too.

 He brings the nostalgia back to the die hard fans of the Oasis heyday